SeldonIO/seldon-core/doc/source/workflow/troubleshooting.md

 kubectl get sdep
 ```

-If it exists, check it's status, for a Seldon deployment called `<name>`:
+If it exists, check its status, for a Seldon deployment called `<name>`:

 ```bash
 kubectl get sdep <name> -o jsonpath='{.status}'